muratk3n/thirdwave/en/README.md

 ---

-This is interesting, for March 3rd, GDELT found [this](http://www.ukrweekly.com/uwwp/ukraine-receives-additional-u-s-security-aid-while-biden-and-eu-prolong-russia-sanctions/) and wrongly classified it as military escalation..
-It is more like "cage rattling", not actual mobilization.
+Interesting.. for March 3rd, GDELT found [this](http://www.ukrweekly.com/uwwp/ukraine-receives-additional-u-s-security-aid-while-biden-and-eu-prolong-russia-sanctions/) and wrongly classified it as military escalation..
+It is more like "cage rattling" though.

 ---

 GDELT uses news web pages as raw source, applies natural lang processing algos on them to extract Actor1-Action-Actor2 type "events" for ex "Thailand warned South Africa", where diplomatic "warn" is the action..
-There are mistakes sometimes, when there are they are on the false positive side -- event is reported but it didnt really happen.
-I had to go through every result one by one to filter out junk.
+There are mistakes sometimes, when they occur, seem to be on the false positive side -- event is extracted, but didnt really happen.
+I had to go through every result one by one to filter out such false positives.3

 ---